maheshbabugorantla/Machine_Learning/Capstone-Project/Capstone-Project-Report.md

 scoring_function = make_scorer(log_loss, needs_proba=True)
 ```

-I would like to propose an evaluation metric called `Cross Validation Score`.
+I would like to use `log_loss` estimator along with `StratifiedKFold` cross-validation technique to compute the robustness of the classification model. `StratifiedKFold` cross-validation method is a variation of `KFold` that returns startified folds.
+The folds are made by preserving the percentage of samples for each class.

 The simplest way to use cross-validation is to call the `cross_val_score` helper function on the estimator and the dataset.

-Given, the problem is to develop a supervised multi-class classification model, the `cross_val_score` method uses `StratifiedKFold` cross-validation technique. `StratifiedKFold` cross-validation method is a variation of `KFold` that returns startified folds.
-The folds are made by preserving the percentage of samples for each class.

-The model whose cross validation score is greater than the benchmark model and with a higher precision will be my solution model.
+The model whose cross validation score and model fit time is lower than the benchmark model is my solution model.

 <a name='data-exploration'></a>